Meet the Experts

 Roger Henderson, AICP, PE is an accomplished leader in forging multi-disciplined teams to enhance how transportation contributes to healthy, vibrant communities.
 His focus is at the intersection of land use planning and street design.
 His 30-year career includes serving as Senior Transportation Planner with major consulting firms, the Alameda County Congestion Management Agency.
 His skills include urban traffic engineering and street design, citywide multimodal transportation plans, public engagement, bicycle and pedestrian planning, complete streets and more than 20 years teaching university extension courses.
 He is a contributing author of “Context-Sensitive Solutions for Major Urban Thoroughfares in Walkable Communities.”
 His expertise is leading teams of planners, engineers and landscape architects with the know-how to design real-life solutions that transform the built environment so that more people walk, bicycle and ride transit.
 Roger is also the President of the Board of Directors of BikeWalk NC, the statewide advocacy group for North Carolina.

 Cynthia Hoyle, FAICP is a nationally recognized leader and advocate of livable communities and safe streets.
-She was a pioneer in advocating for streets as corridors for all modes of transportation beginning with the groundbreaking publication of the PAS report Traffic Calming in 1995.
-Cynthia works a consultant in Urbana, IL.
-She has over 30 years of experience as a transportation planner; specifically traffic calming, pedestrian and bicycle planning, and mobility oriented development.
-She is a Fellow of the American Institute of Certified Planners; a Fellow in the Institute of Transportation Engineers; and has held various leadership roles within the American Planning Association currently serving as a commissioner on the national AICP Commission.
-She is Co-Chair of Champaign-Urbana Safe Routes to School Project, is a Planner with Alta Planning & Design, and works with the Champaign-Urbana Mass Transit District promoting multi-modal transportation in Champaign-Urbana, IL.
-Cynthia serves on the Urbana Bicycle and Pedestrian Advisory Commission and is a certified League Cycling Instructor through the League of American Bicyclists.
+She was a pioneer in advocating for streets as corridors for all modes of transportation, beginning with the groundbreaking publication of the PAS report, Traffic Calming, in 1995.
+Cynthia is an Associate Planner with Alta Planning + Design.
+She has over 30 years of experience as a transportation planner; specifically in traffic calming, pedestrian and bicycle planning, and mobility oriented development.
+She is a Fellow of the American Institute of Certified Planners; a Fellow in the Institute of Transportation Engineers; and has held various leadership roles within the American Planning Association most recently as a commissioner on the national AICP Commission.
+She is Chair of Champaign-Urbana Safe Routes to School Project, and has worked as a consultant with the Champaign-Urbana Mass Transit District for 15 years promoting multi-modal transportation in Champaign-Urbana, IL.
+Cynthia is the Interim Chair of the Urbana Bicycle and Pedestrian Advisory Commission and is a certified League Cycling Instructor through the League of American Bicyclists.

 Bryan Jones, PE, PTP, AICP is a Senior Associate with Alta Planning + Design overseeing complete streets engineering and implementation in California.
 He has held leadership positions with the California cities of Carlsbad, Fresno, and Fremont Public Works Departments.
 There he inspired bold visions and big campaigns and aligned them with strategic implementation plans that delivered numerous pedestrian, bicyclist, and complete and livable street projects.
 Bryan developed programs and projects that align with each community’s unique values and increased project support through visual renderings, tactical urbanism demonstrations, and pilot projects.
 Bryan’s complete street project experience spans policy, planning, concept design, program development, engineered plans, funding, and implementation.
 He also serves as a voting member of the California Traffic Control Devices Committee appointed by the State of California DOT to represent bicyclists and pedestrians statewide related to standards, guidelines and policies in the California Manual for Uniform Traffic Control Devices.
 He received his civil engineering degree from UC Davis and his MPA from Norwich University.